-The
+The first

-first of interest to genealogists.
-A
+to genealogists.

 census has - with the exception of 1941 - been taken every decade

-Due to privacy laws the census can only be made available to the
+Due to privacy laws the census can only be made available to the public

-public 100 years after it was taken.
-The most recent census open
+100 years after it was taken.
+The

 National